shaghayegh-asadi69/challenges-repo/README.md

 3)What would you recommend they do to extend this?

 You can consider optimizing the code for performance by minimizing DOM manipulation or bundling and minifying JavaScript files for production.
-If you have repetitive code, consider creating functions or loops to handle similar tasks.
+If you have repetitive code, consider creating functions or loops or caching elements in variables to handle similar tasks.
-For example, when creating products, you could use a loop or caching DOM elements in variables.
+For example, when creating products, you could use a loop.